Why Can't I Connect to App Store? 12 Proven Fixes (2026 Update)

 Part 6: Check the Date and Time

 You may face issues with the App Store if the date and time aren't correctly set.
-If it's incorrect, you can change them through the below steps:
+If they are incorrect, you can change them through the below steps:

 - Step 1.
 Navigate to the Settings and then General.